csb21jb/Teen-Cybercamp/README.md

 ## **Installation Steps**

 ### **1. Update and Install Basic Tools**
 This install script is designed for either Ubuntu or Debian.
 Note: Ubunut let the docker containers to utlize all of your resources so you will have to manually limit the docker containers to not hog up your system resources - recommend using Debian.
+It will ask you about updating the openssh server, you can either keep the exsisting or install the new one.
+The script will modify the config file.
 Log in as the root user:
 ```bash
 apt update && apt upgrade -y && apt install wget -y
 ```